MicrosoftDocs/VBA-Docs/api/Office.SensitivityLabelPolicy.CompleteInitialize.md

 Completes the **SensitivityLabelPolicy** initialization sequence.

 > [!NOTE]
-> This function should be called after app start but before creating or opening a document.
+> This function should be called after the app starts but before creating or opening a document.

 ## Syntax